Quick answer

 Safety tips

-- ✓Always quarter cherry and grape tomatoes lengthwise - never serve whole or in rounds.
+- ✓ALWAYS quarter cherry and grape tomatoes lengthways — never whole or halved — until at least age 4 (they're a choking hazard).

 Try Nibli today to start planning your baby's meals.